 Young Science Communicators Writing Initiative

-The Public Understanding of Biotechnology has been running a number of science communication workshops over the past year, specifically targeting young scientists and researchers doing post-graduate studies.
+The Public Understanding of Biotechnology hosts science communication workshops, specifically targeting young scientists and researchers doing post-graduate studies.

 The aim of these workshops has been to create an awareness of science communication and to promote skills development in science communication.
 The workshops run over one or two days and the main points of focus include an awareness and understanding of different audiences, how to formulate key messages, and vehicles to communicate key messages.

-In an initiative to offer a platform to exercise skills in science communication, PUB commissioned a group of young scientists who had attended a science communication workshop, or another science communication initiative of SAASTA, to write popular articles on various topics relating to biotechnology applications.
+In an initiative to offer a platform to exercise skills in science communication, PUB commissions a group of young scientists who have attended a science communication workshop, or another science communication initiative of SAASTA, to write popular articles on various topics relating to biotechnology applications.

 We would like to thank the following people for their assistance with the review process:

 • Prof Emile Van Zyl, SANERI Senior Chair of Energy Research: Biofuels, University of Stellenbosch

 • Prof Louise Warnich, Department of Genetics, University of Stellenbosch

 • Dr Tony Lelliot, Marang Centre for Maths and Science Education, University of Witwatersrand